CumulusNetworks/docs/content/guides/Cumulus-nsxt.md

 ### TEP VLAN Configuration

-As mentioned aboce, our use-case covers layer 2 VXLAN/EVPN underaly fabric.
-Therefore, ESXi TEP IPs for all racks are in the same subnet, which means, it is strethced by VXLAN over layer 3 underaly fabrci.
-In that case, TEP VLAN default-gateway is not needed (no SVI nor VRR) as no routing is done on the underaly.
+As mentioned aboce, our use-case covers layer 2 VXLAN/EVPN underlay fabric.
+Therefore, ESXi TEP IPs for all racks are in the same subnet, which means, it is strethced by VXLAN over layer 3 underlay fabrci.
+In that case, TEP VLAN default-gateway is not needed (no SVI nor VRR) as no routing is done on the underlay.
 Instead, VXLAN intefaces must be configured to map the TEP VLAN to VXLAN VNI.

 VXLAN Tunnel Endpoints (VTEPs) uses local loopback IP address as the tunnel source and destintaion.
 For that, loopback interfaces need be configured on all leaf switches and then advertised via BGP.
 In VXLAN active/active mode (MLAG), `clag vxlan-anycast-ip` has to be configured, so the two MLAG peers will have the same virtual tunnel IP address which is used as VXLAN tunnel source.
 VTEPs are the underlay leaf switches, so spine switches doesn't need any VXLAN configuration.